 There are no products in your shopping cart.

-If you've been affected by cervical cancer or cervical abnormalities, one of the most important things you can do to help us raise awareness is to share your story.
+If you've been affected by cervical cancer or cell changes (abnormal cells), one of the most important things you can do to help us raise awareness is to share your story.
 It's the quickest way to get someone to go from thinking, "that will never happen to me" to starting to think "that could be me".

 We receive lots of different types of requests throughout the year.
 Below are a few examples of how your story could be used:

 We will keep your story on file until we get an opportunity which we think your story might be suitable for and will get in touch to see if you are interested.
 We will never expect you to say yes and we know that circumstances might change so if you do not want to take the opportunity or if you are ever in a position to not be available you can just tell us.

 We will only ever pass on your contact details to journalists if you have told us you are happy to be involved.
 Interviews for newspapers often entail a phone interview and you might be asked to send pictures of yourself to accompany the article, sometimes a photographer might be sent out to you.

 Radio interviews are often pre-recorded over the phone.
 If you are taking part in a live TV or radio interview you may be asked to travel to the station but we will always tell you if these interviews are live or pre-recorded so you know in advance.
 The station will usually pay any travel expenses.